OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 ## Configure the manifest

-To configure the manifest, open the tab for the type of manifest you are using.
+To configure the manifest, select the tab for the type of manifest you'll use.

 # [XML Manifest](#tab/xmlmanifest)

-To enable the append-on-send feature in your add-in, you must include the `AppendOnSend` permission in the collection of [ExtendedPermissions](/javascript/api/manifest/extendedpermissions).
+To enable the prepend-on-send and append-on-send feature in your add-in, you must include the `AppendOnSend` permission in the collection of [ExtendedPermissions](/javascript/api/manifest/extendedpermissions).

-For this scenario, instead of running the `action` function on choosing the **Perform an action** button, you'll be running the `appendOnSend` function.
+In this walkthrough, you'll be configuring function commands to prepend and append content to the message body.

-1. In your code editor, open the quick start project.
+1. In your code editor, open the quick start project you created.

 1. Open the **manifest.xml** file located at the root of your project.